Monoidal Bousfield Localizations and Algebras over Operads: Introduction

 \subsection{Acknowledgments}

 The author would like to gratefully acknowledge the support and guidance of his advisor Mark Hovey as this work was completed.
-The author is also indebted to Mike Hill, Carles Casacuberta, and Clemens Berger for numerous helpful conversations.
+The author is also indebted to Mike Hill, Carles Casacuberta, Justin Noel, and Clemens Berger for numerous helpful conversations.
 The author thanks Clark Barwick for catching an error in an early version of this work, Martin Franklin for suggesting applications of this work to simplicial sets, and Boris Chorny for suggesting a simplification in the proof of Theorem \ref{thm:monoid-axiom-loc}.
 This draft was improved by comments from Javier Guti\'{e}rrez, Brooke Shipley, and Cary Malkiewich.
+This paper also possesses a User's Guide \cite{white-user-guide}, where the interested reader can learn more, created as part of the User's Guide Project presented in \cite{user-guide-project}.